NIH scientists publish declaration criticizing Trump's deep cuts in public health research

 The signers went public in the face of a “culture of fear and suppression” they say Trump's administration has spread through the federal civil service.
 “We are compelled to speak up when our leadership prioritizes political momentum over human safety and faithful stewardship of public resources,” the declaration says.

-Bhattacharya responded to the declaration by saying it “has some fundamental misconceptions about the policy directions the NIH has taken in recent months."
+Bhattacharya responded to the declaration by saying it “has some fundamental misconceptions about the policy directions the NIH has taken in recent months," such as suggestions that NIH has ended international collaboration.

 “Nevertheless, respectful dissent in science is productive,” he said in a statement.
 "We all want the NIH to succeed.”